-Please find below a brief description of the four tracks hosted at PyCon 11:
+Please find below a brief description of the four tracks hosted at PyCon Italia:

-PyData is one of the most important event in the Python Data Science Community, with numerous events already held in US and in Europe (e.g. London, and Berlin).
+PyData is one of the most important events in the Python Data Science Community, with numerous events already held in US and in Europe (e.g. London, and Berlin).

 PyData Florence was the very first PyData event held in Italy.
 This event aims at consolidating the Italian Data Science Community, while providing a place where Italians and non-Italians data scientists can meet and share their knowledge.

 Proposals submitted to PyData Florence about numerical and scientific computations will be more than welcome.
 In more details, the topics of interest for PyData include, but are not limited to:

 - Text Mining and Natural Language Processing